 3D Secure is the latest fraud prevention initiative to create a more secure method for authenticating your payment.
 3D Secure is a service offered by Visa known as Verified by Visa and MasterCard known as MasterCard SecureCode.
 Once you have registed for the service, which can be done on your Credit or Debit Card issuing website, Visa and MasterCard will then take responsibility for your 3D Secure Authenticated transactions.Participating Card Issuers

-Credit and Debit Cards that can be used with 3D Secure are: VISA, VISA DELTA, MASTERCARD, MASTERCARD DEBIT, INTERNATIONAL MAESTRO, UK MAESTRO and VISA ELECTRON.
+Credit and Debit Cards that can be used with 3D Secure are: VISA, VISA DELTA, MASTERCARD, MASTERCARD DEBIT, INTERNATIONAL MAESTRO, UK MAESTRO, VISA ELECTRON and AMERICAN EXPRESS (AMEX).

 Last updated: May 2018